crate/crate/docs/sql/statements/create-analyzer.rst

   A name of a parameter for a given char filter.

 :custom_name:
-  A custom unqiue name needed when defining custom tokenizers/token_filter/char_filter.
+  A custom unique name needed when defining custom tokenizers/token_filter/char_filter.